Connecticut Route 2: History

 Two early toll roads, the Hartford and New London Turnpike and the Colchester and Norwich Turnpike, followed the alignment of current Route 2 in the 1800s.
 In 1922, The New England Interstate system incorporated the future Route 2 alignment as Route 17.
 Upon the discontinuation of the New England routes in the 1932 state highway renumbering, the eastern half of old New England Route 17 was renumbered to Route 2.
 The western half of old New England Route 17 eventually formed part of U.S. Route 44.

-Limited-access highway construction along the Route 2 alignment started in the 1950s and continued through the 1960s and early 1970s.
-The oldest limited-access highway segment, between exits 5A and 7, opened in 1952; the latest segment, between exits 20 and 22, opened in 1971.
+Freeway construction along the Route 2 alignment started in the 1950s and continued through the 1960s and early 1970s.
+The oldest freeway segment, between exits 5A and 7, opened in 1952; the latest segment, between exits 20 and 22, opened in 1971.
 The state still maintains some segments of the older, access highway alignment, but does not sign these segments as state routes.
 The state remanded the remaining access highway segments to town jurisdiction.

-Major intersections
+Junction list

 Exit numbers are currently sequential, but are scheduled to be converted to mile-based numbering starting in 2023.